oceaneLIU/RTBoost/README.md

 ```
 ├─ RepoTrans    # Repository context aware code translation dataset
-    ├─ java_arkts    # Parallel dataset for the translation between Java and ArkTS
+    ├─ java_arkts_dataset    # Parallel dataset for the translation between Java and ArkTS
         ├─ java_arkts.xlsx    # Java ↔ ArkTS translation pairs with corresponding position in repository
         ├─ camera.zip    # The followings are repositories of the translation pairs, each of which contains a Java and an ArkTS sub-repository for translation
         ├─ file_selector.zip